Coffee

 Preparing the Beans

 Once your coffee cherries have turned from green to red, they are ready to harvest!
 After picking them, rinse them in clean water and discard any berries that float.
 The ones that sink are good and those that float are not.
 Then, peel the cherries and remove the outer pulp.
-Soak the clean beans in water for 24 hours to allow them to ferment.
+Soak the cleaned beans in water for 24 hours to allow them to ferment.
 Next, wash them again and spread them out on paper in the sun to dry.
 You’ll know the beans are done drying when you can remove the outer layer (called the hull) by rubbing.

 The last step is to roast your beans.
 There are many ways to do this, from using your stovetop, to baking in your oven, to investing in a coffee roasting machine.
 Contact the family and consumer sciences agent at your local county Extension office for roasting advice.